bitscoper/bitscoper/STARRED.md

 - [Lekensteyn/dmg2img](https://github.com/Lekensteyn/dmg2img) - DMG2IMG allows you to convert a (compressed) Apple Disk Images (imported from http://vu1tur.eu.org/dmg2img).
 Note: the master branch contains imported code, but lacks bugfixes/features from the develo
 - [kdave/btrfs-progs](https://github.com/kdave/btrfs-progs) - Development of userspace BTRFS tools
 - [gpg/gnupg](https://github.com/gpg/gnupg) - The GNU Privacy Guard.
 NOTE: Maintainers are not tracking this mirror.
 Do not make pull requests here, nor comment any commits, submit them usual way to bug tracker (https://www.gnupg.org/documentatio
-- [NixOS/patchelf](https://github.com/NixOS/patchelf) - A small utility to modify the dynamic linker and RPATH of ELF executables
 - [pciutils/pciutils](https://github.com/pciutils/pciutils) - The PCI Utilities
 - [logrotate/logrotate](https://github.com/logrotate/logrotate) - The logrotate utility is designed to simplify the administration of log files on a system which generates a lot of log files.
 - [memcached/memcached](https://github.com/memcached/memcached) - memcached development tree